akras14/alexkras.com/posts/google-steal/post.md

 The web used to be the place where anybody could publish quality content, help thousands of people, and earn a few dollars along the way.
 Google Adsense was one of the main products that made this reality possible.

 A lot of authors hope that people would find their content useful, stay for a while and come back in the future.
-None of this will work, if readers are not able to get to the site in the first place.
+None of this will work if readers are not able to get to the site in the first place.

 In addition, given the wide spread of Ad Blocking software, mobile platform remains one of few places where ad revenue continues to be a viable option.